Hassler Whitney: Research

 Whitney's earliest work, from 1930 to 1933, was on graph theory.
-Many of his contributions were to the graph-coloring, and the ultimate computer-assisted solution to the four-color problem relied on some of his results.
-His work in graph theory culminated in a 1933 paper, where he laid the foundations for matroids, a fundamental notion in modern combinatorics and representation theory independently introduced by him and Bartel Leendert van der Waerden in the mid-1930s.
+Many of his contributions were to graph coloring, and the ultimate computer-assisted solution to the four-color problem relied on some of his results.
+His work in graph theory culminated in a 1933 paper where he laid the foundations for matroids, a fundamental notion in modern combinatorics and representation theory independently introduced by him and Bartel Leendert van der Waerden in the mid-1930s.
 In this paper Whitney proved several theorems about the matroid of a graph M(G): one such theorem, now called Whitney's 2-Isomorphism Theorem, states: Given G and H are graphs with no isolated vertices.
-Then M(G) and M(H) are isomorphic if and only if G and H are 2-isomorphic.
+Then M(G) and M(H) are isomorphic if and only if G and H are 2-isomorphic (a concept previously introduced by Whitney).

 Whitney's lifelong interest in geometric properties of functions also began around this time.
 His earliest work in this subject was on the possibility of extending a function defined on a closed subset of $\mathbb{R}^n$ to a function on all of $\mathbb{R}^n$ with certain smoothness properties.
 A complete solution to this problem was found only in 2005 by Charles Fefferman.

-In a 1936 paper, Whitney gave a definition of a smooth manifold of class C ^{r}, and proved that, for high enough values of r, a smooth manifold of dimension n may be embedded in $\mathbb{R}^{2n+1}$, and immersed in $\mathbb{R}^{2n}$.
+In a 1936 paper, Whitney gave a definition of a smooth manifold of class $C^r$ and proved that, for high enough values of r, a smooth manifold of dimension n may be embedded in $\mathbb{R}^{2n+1}$, and immersed in $\mathbb{R}^{2n}$.
 (In 1944 he managed to reduce the dimension of the ambient space by 1, provided that n > 2, by a technique that has come to be known as the "Whitney trick".)
 This basic result shows that manifolds may be treated intrinsically or extrinsically, as we wish.
 The intrinsic definition had been published only a few years earlier in the work of Oswald Veblen and J. H. C. Whitehead.
-These theorems opened the way for much more refined studies of embedding, immersion and also of smoothing—that is, the possibility of having various smooth structures on a given topological manifold.
+These theorems opened the way for much more refined studies of embedding, immersion and also smoothing—that is, the possibility of having various smooth structures on a given topological manifold.